Author: Ahsan Qureshi

 Fix this week

-5) Slow testing and creative decay
+5) Slow testing and poor experiment hygiene

 Symptoms